-We of the Fellowship of Grace Brethren Churches, in harmony with our
+We of the Charis Fellowship of Churches, in harmony with our

 historic position, believing the Bible, the whole Bible, and nothing but